Frequently asked questions

 The app replicates drawing with pen and paper, with a ruler and compass available as tools.
 The advantage is that arbitrarily complex geometric shapes can be constructed using only these, without having to use a large number of different tools.
 In addition to its simplicity, the app also follows this principle because drawing lines and circles can be well represented through pointer gestures.

 As with pen and paper, a rectangle is therefore composed of four lines.
 Rounded corners are also constructed individually.
 If the rectangle is needed multiple times, it can be duplicated using copy & paste.
-It may also be useful to store frequently used shapes in a separate drawing for later reuse.
+It may also be useful to store frequently used shapes in a separate file for later reuse.

 Unlike CAD software, which is designed for scaled technical drawings, Square Sketch is primarily intended for non-scaled sketches.